Braves vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Ryne Nelson (2-2) will take to the mound for the Diamondbacks and make his 12th start of the season.
+- The Diamondbacks will send Zac Gallen (7-2) to the mound for his 13th start this season.

 |Opponent